 Temple of Heaven is now actually a park.
 Early in the morning there are a great number of retired people who come here to hang out with friends and do morning exercises, playing Taichi ball, doing ribbon dancing, ballroom dancing, playing cards and dominoes and writing calligraphy on the ground.
 There are also music and singing…

 Now you exit from the north gate and turn left (west) for 15 minutes walking, then turn right (north) to Qianmen Wallking Street and Dazhalan.
 Please notice, to get to Qianmen Walking Street, you have to pass over a flyover to the east side of the Church you will see.

-Use some time to explore the newly renovated Qianmen Pedestrian Street full of shops and restaurants.
+Use some time to explore the time-honored Qianmen Pedestrian Street full of shops and restaurants.
 You may grab some local food as your lunch.
 Dazhalan is a must for you to walk for a while exploring the ancient street in Beijing.

 Guojie Food Street

 Are you hungry?
 Take a cab to the nearby Guijie, Ghost Street , a 1442-meter long gourmet street, located within Dongzhimennei Dongcheng District, running from the east of Dongzhimen Bridge.
 Guijie, Ghost Street is lined with over 100 restaurants and most of them offer 24-hour service.

 Forbidden City Travel Tips – The Palace Museum Travel Tips

 How to visit Bird’s Nest and Water Cube

 How to visit CCTV Tower in Beijing